 For example, when students have been issued a molded training gun, inevitably someone will draw the gun and begin spinning it like a cowboy.
 Immediately draw attention to this act by loudly directing the words toward the safety infraction saying “Firearms discipline!”

-Follow the first infraction by turning the incident into a training-safety moment by pointing out that all training weapons shall be treated at all times as if they are the actual weapon.
+Follow the first infraction by turning the incident into a training-safety moment by pointing out that all training weapons shall be treated at all times as if they are the actual weapons.
 That includes firearms, batons, TASERs, pepper spray, etc.

 5. Teach your students to walk before you make them run.